andrewacashner/hearingfaithms/chapters/chapter-3.md

 the larger public.
-As the case studies in part `ref:part:unhearable-music` will demonstrate, Spanish chapelmasters used metamusical villancicos socially to prove their craft as master musicians and establish links of kinship to teachers and fellow musicians who set the same or similar texts and developed the same kinds of musical-theological tropes.
+As the case studies in part `ref:part:unhearable-music` will demonstrate, Spanish chapelmasters used metamusical villancicos socially to prove their craft as master musicians.
+In this way they established links of kinship to teachers and fellow musicians who set the same or similar texts and developed the same kinds of musical-theological tropes.
-On the artistic level composers developed tropes for musical self-representation, vying with each other for the most overt, symbolically meaningful, and moving displays of musical artifice.
+On the artistic level composers developed tropes for using music to represent itself, vying with each other for the most overt, symbolically meaningful, and moving displays of musical artifice.
 As part of a theological tradition, the pieces on themes of heavenly music manifest changing ways of thinking about the relationship between earthly music and heavenly or divine music, in the midst of shifting early modern